Celia Fitzgerald: Mental health issue

 Upon running away with Pete, Celia becomes unsettled after experiencing a frightening vision in which a man threatened a young girl.
 It was similar to the chants that Celia often experienced in her head in which a voice whispered that "he's always right behind you."

 After Pete's work forced him to return to Pine Valley, Celia researched her hallucinations.
 When she questioned Evelyn about the sanity of her parents, Evelyn suggested that the pressure of dating a successful and handsome entrepreneur like Pete was too much for her.
 That revelation convinced Celia to break up with him.
-The hallucinations stopped until she won a date with Pete at a auction.
+The hallucinations stopped until she won a date with Pete at an auction.
 As the date with Pete approached, Celia's visions continued and she met with therapist Dixie Cooney.
 Dixie suggested that Celia's subconscious must have something to let out and she promised to help her.
 Celia was optimistic about her relationship with Pete after speaking with Dixie and she looked forward to her date.